Your Paper Your Way

-Materials and methods should be sufficiently detailed to enable the experiments to be reproduced.Results and Discussion may be combined and may be organized into subheadings.
+Materials and methods should be sufficiently detailed to enable the experiments to be reproduced or the study design to be understood fully.

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

-A Graphical abstract is optional and should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
-Authors must provide images that clearly represent the work described in the article.
+Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
+The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
-See http://www.elsevier.com/graphicalabstracts for examples.
+You can view Example Graphical Abstracts on our information site.

-Authors can make use of Elsevier's Illustration and Enhancement service to ensure the best presentation of their images also in accordance with all technical requirements: Illustration Service.
+Authors can make use of Elsevier's Illustration Services to ensure the best presentation of their images and in accordance with all technical requirements.

 Highlights are mandatory for this journal.
-They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate file in the online submission system.
+They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate editable file in the online submission system.
 Please use 'Highlights' in the file name and include 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point).
-See http://www.elsevier.com/highlights for examples.
+You can view example Highlights on our information site.